yasufum/spp-tmp/docs/guides/commands/primary.rst

 ``launch`` command supports TAB completion for type, secondary ID and the rest of options.
-Some of EAL and application options are just a template, so you should update them before launching.
+Some of EAL and application options are just a template, so you should edit them before launching.
+Some of default params of options, for instance, the number of lcores or the amount of memory, are changed from ``config`` command of :ref:`Common Commands<commands_common_config>`.

 In terms of log, each of secondary processes are output its log messages to files under ``log`` directory of project root.
 The name of log file is defined